Create a Website Account - Manage notification subscriptions, save form progress and more.

 Noise Study and Noise WallsTraffic noise measurements have been collected and models are being developed based on the project design and traffic volume forecasts to predict future traffic noise levels.
 Noise walls will be evaluated at locations where noise levels approach or exceed Federal noise abatement criteria.

 The public will be kept informed, and allowed to provide input, throughout the project development process.
 Several “pop-up” events and open houses will be held to share information and to solicit input from citizens and business owners.
 Project information will also be sent out via press releases, newsletters, social media, and on this website.
 You may also sign up for project updates on the website.

 Significant effort will be put into developing a solution for Highway 8 that minimizes impacts to private property.
 Project impacts are unknown at this time, however, there will be a need for the County to acquire some amount of permanent and temporary easements for roadway improvements, utilities, trails and sidewalks.
-The County will be notifying property owners by mail in 2021 and/or early 2022, and then meeting with them individually.
+The County will be notifying property owners by mail in 2022 and/or 2023, and then meeting with them individually.

 The County does not assess properties for roadway improvement projects.
 The Cities involved may have their own assessment policies, depending on the outcome of the project.